lux-org/lux/doc/source/advanced/executor.rst

 Connecting Lux to a Database
 ----------------------------

+.. note:: To run these examples with your own Postgresql database locally, please follow `these instructions <https://github.com/lux-org/lux-binder-sql/blob/master/notebooks/Using%20Lux%20with%20SQL%20Databases.ipynb>`_ how to set up and populate the appropriate example database and table.

-Before Lux can operate on data within a Postgresql database, users have to connect their LuxSQLTable to their database.
+Before Lux can operate on data within a Postgres database, users have to connect their LuxSQLTable to their database.
 To do this, users first need to specify a connection to their SQL database.
-This can be done using the psycopg2 or sqlalchemy package's functionality.
-Note that users will have to install these packages on their own if they want to connect Lux to their databases.
+This can be done using `psycopg2 <https://pypi.org/project/psycopg2/>`_ or `sqlalchemy <https://www.sqlalchemy.org/>`_ SQL database connectors, shown as follows:

 .. code-block:: python